vanillacode314/portfolio/src/content/blog/svelte-context-module-scripts-explained.md

 The outside of the function in the `.js` file corresponding to the `context=module` script in the `.svelte` file.

-## Why Does Svelte Syntax Only Work In Non context=module Scripts?
+## Why does svelte syntax only work in non context=module scripts?

 You would have noticed that you cannot use any svelte specific syntax in `context=module` scripts like `$: console.log($count)`, `setInterval(() => $count++, 1000)`.
 Instead we have to write pure JS inside `context=module` scripts.